 The UK's leading online men's health clinic.
 Get testosterone replacement therapy prescribed and delivered - without the NHS wait.
 Blood test, consultation, and ongoing monitoring all handled online.
 Trusted by over 1.5 million patients.

-Affiliate disclosure: This article contains affiliate links to Pharmacy2U and Lola Health.
+Affiliate disclosure: This article contains affiliate links to Pharmacy2U, Lola Health, Medichecks, and Voy.
 If you purchase through these links, Male Optimal earns a small commission at no extra cost to you.
 This does not affect recommendations.